The negotiation process

 Depending on whether a drug is a new drug, an existing drug or a line extension, will factor into how pCPA approaches the initiation phase.

-Once a recommendation is published by CADTH and/or INESSS for a new drug the pCPA then issues an acknowledgment letter to the manufacturer advising them that the drug is now under consideration for negotiation by the pCPA.
+Once a recommendation is published by Canada's Drug Agency (formerly CADTH) and/or INESSS for a new drug the pCPA then issues an acknowledgment letter to the manufacturer advising them that the drug is now under consideration for negotiation by the pCPA.

 For existing drugs which are currently already publicly funded in one or more jurisdictions, the pCPA process may be initiated by the pCPA upon review of the currently funded drug products.